ottoblep/tsn-5g-testbench/readme.md

 ```

 ### 5. Running the PTP Emulation
-Two additional containers will simulate a ptp exchange through the 5gs connection.\
+Two additional containers will send static ptp packets via tcpreplay.
+The ptp-master sends sync messages and the ptp-slave delay-requests.\
 The system can be started with `scripts/launch_ptp_emulation.sh`.

 ## Development